Monitor Pipeline File Processing

 If you update the pipeline config value directly in the pipeline design page.Still uses the old pipeline config value.Will use the new pipeline config value.

-If you update a non-secret pipeline config value on Shared Settings page.Still uses the old pipeline config.Will use the new pipeline config.
+If you update a non-secret pipeline config value on the Shared Settings page.Still uses the old pipeline config.Will use the new pipeline config.

-If you update a secret pipeline config value on Shared Settings page.Will use the new secret value in most cases (see note below)Will use the new secret value.
+If you update a secret pipeline config value on the Shared Settings page.Will use the new secret value in most cases (see note below)Will use the new secret value.

 📘